 Final Thoughts on Using This Financial Planner

 As I stated earlier, I do all my finances by hand and have been doing so for well over 20 years.
 I do not rely on any type of software programs to record or calculate my finances.

 I really believe that if you are terrible with finances then this should be the way to go as well.
 It may seem tedious at first but after a while, as your debt decreases, so will the work.

 Doing your finances by hand forces you to confront your finances.
 The work you put in organizing them will make you more aware of your spending which, in turn, will help your financial standing.

 So, use these printables to help you organize your finances and get to a better place when it comes to your money.

 Get Your Free Financial Planner

-Get the password for our resource library with all our free printables including this financial planner by filling out this form:
+Get the password for our resource library with all our free printables including this financial planner by clicking the pink button below: